 7. Cross-train staff.
 Identify and provide cross-training essential personnel to provide critical services.

 9. Operate remotely.
-Consider identifying off-site work facilities or telecommuting capabilities to ensure business continuity in the event of a disaster.
+Consider identifying off-site work facilities or

 10. Find the latest resources, such as informational websites.